UKHSA-Internal/coronavirus-hospital-onset-dashboard/content/methods.md

 ## Definitions of hospital-onset COVID-19

+### Community-onset

-+ If a patient has a first positive test within 2 days of being admitted, the infection is counted as ‘community-onset’ (CO).
+If a patient has a first positive test within 2 days of being admitted, the infection is counted as ‘community-onset’ (CO).
 This is because the patient almost certainly became infected before being admitted to hospital.

+### Hospital-onset, indeterminate healthcare-associated

-+ If a patient has a first positive test 3-7 days after being admitted, the infection is counted as ‘hospital-onset, indeterminate healthcare-associated’ (HO.iHA).
+If a patient has a first positive test 3 to 7 days after being admitted, the infection is counted as ‘hospital-onset, indeterminate healthcare-associated’ (HO.iHA).
 This is because we cannot be sure whether the infection occurred before or after the patient was admitted.

+### Hospital-onset, probable healthcare-associated

-+ If a patient has a first positive test 8-14 days after being admitted, the infection is counted as ‘hospital-onset, probable healthcare-associated’ (HO.pHA).
+If a patient has a first positive test 8 to 14 days after being admitted, the infection is counted as ‘hospital-onset, probable healthcare-associated’ (HO.pHA).
 This is because the patient probably became infected whilst in hospital, but we cannot exclude the possibility that they were infected before being admitted to hospital.

+### Hospital-onset, definite healthcare-associated

-+ If a patient has a first positive test 15 or more days after being admitted to hospital, the infection is counted as ‘hospital-onset, definite healthcare-associated’ (HO.HA).
+If a patient has a first positive test 15 or more days after being admitted to hospital, the infection is counted as ‘hospital-onset, definite healthcare-associated’ (HO.HA).
 This is because the patient almost certainly became infected whilst in hospital.
 The source of infection may have been another patient, healthcare worker, visitor or other person with whom the patient had contact after being admitted to hospital.

+### No hospital record

-+ Patients who do not have a record of hospital admission are counted as 'No hospital record' (NHR).
+Patients who do not have a record of hospital admission are counted as ‘no hospital record’ (NHR).

 ## Data sources